 However, a few years down the line, I heard of many friends who became so addicted to these video games that they bunked schools and colleges to play video games at some friend’s place or the internet cafe.
 When their parents came to know about this, they tried strictness, begging mercy, hopeless lectures and everything they could to persuade their children.
 Fortunately, many careers were saved from getting down the drain of this subtle addiction to excessive gaming.

-Today, not only kids but teens and adults are becoming gaming addicts to the extent that they need medical help after some time due to not eating properly, nervous breakdowns due to prolonged gaming, etc. Also, today’s games are more of a violent and aggressive nature.
-They have a substantial impact on a person’s psychology such as getting violent, thinking its okay to replicate the acts from the game in real life and being unable to process any triggering situations, etc. Some of these addicting games are Angry Birds, Candy Crush, Counter-Strike, Fruit Ninja, Real Cricket, Skate Lander, Subway Surfers, Teen Patti, Temple Run, etc. But the likes of PUBG and other violent games have taken the menace to the next level.
+Today, not only kids but teens and adults are becoming gaming addicts to the extent that they need medical help after some time due to not eating properly, nervous breakdowns due to prolonged gaming, etc. Also, today’s online games are more of a violent and aggressive nature.
+They have a substantial impact on a person’s psychology such as getting violent, thinking it’s okay to replicate the acts from the game in real life and being unable to process any triggering situations, etc. Some of these addicting online games are Angry Birds, Candy Crush, Counter-Strike, Fruit Ninja, Real Cricket, Skate Lander, Subway Surfers, Teen Patti, Temple Run, etc. But the likes of PUBG and other violent games have taken the menace to the next level.
 This is becoming a cause of concern for everyone now.

 Driving Children To The Level Of Aggressive Addiction

-Children and teens can get addicted to games so easily because video games are not only entertaining but also accepting.
-These games don’t tell you to study/work, have a career and a life of your own.
+Children and teens can get addicted to online games so easily because video games are not only entertaining but also accepting.
+These online games don’t tell you to study/work, have a career and a life of your own.
 They are happy to keep you engrossed in them.
 Our present social scenario lacks such social acceptance towards everyone.
 These days we find groups everywhere – school, college, parties, etc. So, apart from being a source of enjoyment, these games are becoming people’s go-to places for solace and acceptance.

 According to the WHO, Gaming addiction is actually a mental disorder.
 It can be recognised by noticing the person imitating gaming behaviour in their real life as well.
 Some psychologists have shared the recognisable signs of this disorder.
 They are as below-